 When you come to telecommunication, as I have already suggested sometime ago, it is very important for a great nation like this, a nation that is marching towards independence, there should be easy means of communication everywhere.
 Telephone communication is of extreme necessity of District Councils, as they form a very important unit in the field of Government, so that they may have an easy means of communication with central Governing bodies-I call them administrative bodies-in the Divisions.

-Central Annang District Council as a matter of fact is one of the District Councils that would like to have telephone installation in the rural areas.
-Different places in different District Councils in other provinces would like to have telephone installation and I believe that it is also applicable to different District Councils in different parts of Nigeria.
+Central Annang District Council as a matter of fact is one of the District Councils that would like to have telephone installation in the [MINISTER OF FINANCE]